danidee10/Staticfy/README.md

 After staticfy
 ![alt tag](assets/after.png)

-Notice how it preserves the font-awesome css link at the top of the file, staticfy also accepts an optional argument `--static-endpoint` in case you're not using the default static endpoint, you can also specify a `--template-folder` where your html template is located, instead of chunking the file location into the filename argument
+Notice how it preserves the font-awesome css link at the top of the file ?, external resources (font-awesome, google-fonts, bootstrap files, disqus e.t.c) which aren't hosted locally with your website won't be staticfied.
+Staticfy also accepts an optional argument `--static-endpoint` in case you're not using the default static endpoint, you can also specify a `--template-folder` where your html template is located, instead of chunking the file location into the filename argument

 # Requirements and 3rd party stuff
 Beautiful soup 4